poiyomi/PoiyomiDocs/docs/modifiers/uvs/local-world-uv.md

 keywords: [local, world, uv, poiyomi, shaders]
 ---

-This section houses the settings for the Local World UVs to use for certain UV modifiers in the shader.
+This section houses the settings for the Local World UVs to use for certain UV modifiers in the material.

 ## Local X